 We Brits find it hard to change our ways.
 (No Mrs, you can t have carpet in a wet room.)
 I get calls to say; the floors wet, (well, the clues in the name) I need a screen, I need curtains.
 Personally I think this detracts from the beauty of a wet room and clutters it up.
-I have spent time in Spain and Thailand where it is all wet rooms.
-In Thailand every wet room I have seen has a small towelling rug outside the door and they automatically wipe their as they leave.
-It may be said to be easier in a hot country, but even if you have slippers on, you can wipe your feet.
-The few Asian people we have fitted out a wet room for do this without question.
+We suggest to try without, a screen can always be retro fitted but can just get in the way.

-This wet room was installed in a bungalow on a concrete floor utilising a non-slip stone/slate effect floor tile and two different wall tiles, one being a feature wall with a wood effect tile.
+This wet room installation was fitted in a bungalow on a concrete floor utilising a non-slip stone/slate effect floor tile especially for safety and two different wall tiles, one being a feature wall with a wood effect tile.

 This is a very nice, large Wet Room.
 With no expense spared the customer chose a concealed shower mixer, his and hers wall mounted vanity basin units, a wall hung back to wall toilet and travertine tiles throughout, gave a beautiful wet room.
 The customer also insisted on screens.
 Well, the room is three meters by three, so, they don’t get in the way.

 This was a normal bathroom, but it never had a WC as there was a separate one.
 We tiled it with large marble effect ceramic tiles.
 As I have said, white makes the room feel bigger.
 But the marble makes it a bit more interesting.
 And we made a feature wall for the shower. this was done in red and black mosaic quarts resin tiles, and the floor in black.
 A wall hung red vanity basin was added to give a little more colour and warmth.
 Sparkly floor.
 And we managed to add a WC.
 As I have also stated, a bath rug outside the door solves the problem of wet feet.
 A little more colour was added with a red blind.
 Waterproofing.
 Before we could begin to tile, the floor and shower area were replaced with cement boards and all the joins were covered with a flexible membrane.
 Then all was coated with a waterproof tanking material.

 This is a really nice wet room.
 Although it is not a mobility wet room, they wanted a seat fitted.
 The tiles are a marble effect and they are 900 mm long, fitted in brick fashion.
 Wall hung basin and WC.
 This has a nice wall hung basin vanity with a draw.
 We fitted a drain gully then tiled the floor with a natural slate tile 600 mm x 300mm.

 This is a mobility wet room, but we felt it was worth putting here.
 This is a larger than normal wet room, in Sevenoaks Kent.
 The WC was a wall hung automatic. it flushed by a sensor, it spray washed you, warm air dryer and odour extraction.
 Still, it was only four thousand pounds.

 We put in a drain gully then covered it with Altro safety marine floor.
 A full tile and fitted a heated towel rail.